andy-guttridge/tribehub_react/README.md

 ### Code
 - How to use the React Router `<BrowserRouter>` component to provide history context to `<Router>` components from [this Stack Overflow article](https://stackoverflow.com/questions/65425884/react-router-v6-error-useroutes-may-be-used-only-in-the-context-of-a-route)
 - Code to handle current user context in `src/contexts/CurrentUserContext.js` adapted from Code Institute 'Moments' React walkthrough lessons
+- Code to create and use axios interceptors to refresh tokens in `src/contexts/CurrentUserContext.js` and `src/utils/utils.js` adapted from Code Institute 'Moments' React walkthrough lessons

 The following documentation was referenced extensively throughout the project: